 These tags are used to provide relevant metadata to specific words and phrases.
 In other words, you use these to identify certain words or phrases as references to toponyms, individuals, date statements, sources, and social/onomastic descriptors.
 The list of taggable named entities will be expanded.

-XX, two numbers, indicate:
+, two numbers, indicate:

-2. the length of the entity.
-If the entity is a bigram (Madīnaŧ al-Salām), number 2 must be used (both words will be automatically highlighted).
+, which means that 1 character from the beginning must be removed) - the length of the entity.
+If the entity is a bigram (Madīnaŧ al-Salām), number

 NB: The tags have two varieties: a long one and a short one.
 The long one will be used for automatic tagging (the automatic tagger is in progress), while the short one will be reserved for manual tagging, as shorter tags are easier to type in manually; additionally, the conversion of an automatic tag into a manual one in the process of edition and disambiguating is more efficient by deleting two characters, rather than adding them.